Ivan-1F/MinecraftVersionAPI/README.md

 Get the Minecraft server version

-Returns a tuple contains the raw version name and the normalized version
+Returns a tuple contains the raw version name and the normalized version, or None if the plugin failed to fetch the version

 Example: `('22w13a', '1.19-snapshot.22.13.a')`